UdHo/mapvas/README.md

 This parser greps for coordinates latitude and longitude as float in a line.
 In addition it supports colors and filling of polygons.

-The input can come from a pipe or read via a file.
+The input can come from a pipe or from files.

 ```
-    mapcat <file_with_coordinates>
+    mapcat <files_with_coordinates>
 ```

 Examples: